nasa/cumulus/docs/workflows/developing-workflow-tasks.md

 ## Lambda functions

-The full set of available core Lambda functions can be found in the deployed `cumulus` module zipfile at `/tasks`, and can be referenced in workflows via the outputs from that module (see the `cumulus-template-deploy` [repo](https://github.com/nasa/cumulus-template-deploy/tree/CUMULUS-1556-add-deployment/cumulus-tf) for an example).
+The full set of available core Lambda functions can be found in the deployed `cumulus` module zipfile at `/tasks`, as well as reference documentation [here](tasks.md).
+These Lambdas can be referenced in workflows via the outputs from that module (see the `cumulus-template-deploy` [repo](https://github.com/nasa/cumulus-template-deploy/tree/master/cumulus-tf) for an example).

 The tasks source is located in the Cumulus repository at [cumulus/tasks](https://github.com/nasa/cumulus/tree/master/tasks).